ZhanYang-nwpu/PE-RSITR/README.md

 ```

 ## Acknowledgments
 We benchmark extensive state-of-the-art PETL methods on the PE-RSITR task.
-We thank to the authors for releasing source codes.
+Our code is based on GaLR(https://github.com/xiaoyuan1996/GaLR).
+We sincerely appreciate their contributions and authors for releasing source codes.
 I would like to thank Xiong zhitong and Yuan yuan for helping the manuscript.
 I also thank the School of Artificial Intelligence, OPtics, and ElectroNics (iOPEN), Northwestern Polytechnical University for supporting this work.